tanaikech/UnlockSmartInvoiceManagementWithGeminiAPI/README.md

 # Future update

 - Currently, Gemini 1.5 API cannot directly use PDF data.
 As a workaround, this sample converts each page of the PDF data to PNG images.
 When direct PDF processing is available in a future update, I expect the accuracy for generating content to improve.
+	- On July 23, 2024, I confirmed that this was achieved.
+By this, I updated the script for directly using PDF data.

 # Note